 GERMANY 1.
 Dachau concentration camp – 2.
 BMW museum – 3.
 BMW World futuristic showroom – 4.
 Neuschwanstein Castle – 5.
 1972 Munich Olympics village – 6.
 Tourism and going out in Munich – 7.
-Deutsches museum – 8.
-Business in UK, Germany and Israel – 9.
+Deutsches Museum – 8.
+Business in the UK, Germany and Israel – 9.
 Friedrichshafen, a pleasant German town on a lake

 SWITZERLAND 1.
 Trying to do ‘cheap’ Switzerland – 2.
 The town of Grusch – 3.
 Clever Swiss made things – 4.
 Train from Grusch to Zurich – 5.
 Zurich, the more liberal Switzerland – 6.
 Swiss dinosaurs